harrisonlab/Metabarcoding_projects/statistical analysis.md

 	geoMeans = apply(counts(d), 1, gm_mean)
 	sizeFactors(estimateSizeFactors(d, geoMeans = geoMeans))
 }
-13. transform (fun - optional) a function which describes how to transform the DESeq2 size factors for plotting (default is VST).
-DESeq2 object will be passed to this function.
+13. transform (fun - optional) a user supplied function to replace DESeq2 variance stabilising transform to transform the count matrix.
+A DESeq2 object will be passed to this function.

 ```{r}
 pdf("16S.phylum.pdf",height=8,width=8)